-Last week, my family and I packed up the car and took a trip up north.
-We spent several days going up and down the North Shore and did all of the typical tourist things.
-We had a blast hiking at several state parks, we visited Split Rock Lighthouse, checked out the waterfalls at Gooseberry Falls, and watched the ships roll into and out of Duluth.
+Every summer, my family and I pack up the car and take a trip up north.
+We usually spend several days going up and down the North Shore and doing all of the typical tourist things.
+We enjoy hiking at all of the state parks in that area, visiting Split Rock Lighthouse, checking out the waterfalls at Gooseberry Falls, and watching the ships roll into and out of Duluth.

-I feel like anyone that has ever been up in that area has probably done most, if not all, of those things.
+I feel like anyone who has been up in that area has probably done most, if not all, of those things.
 One thing, that I had never done was visit the black beach.
 Did you even know Minnesota had a black beach?
-It’s really cool and I highly recommend visiting it when you are up in that area.
+We went for the first time and I highly recommend adding it to your up-north bucket list.
 Below you’ll see more info on the beach including what makes it black along with some pictures I took.

 Why Is The Beach Black?